Chase Silseth: 2022 season

 On May 13, 2022, the Angels selected Silseth's contract and promoted him to the active roster.
 He made his major league debut that night against the Oakland Athletics, pitching six scoreless innings while striking out four batters.
 Silseth became the first player from the 2021 MLB draft to debut in MLB.
+Silseth made seven starts for the Angels in his rookie campaign, posting a 1–3 record and 6.59 earned run average (ERA) with 24 strikeouts in 28.2 innings pitched.